ThePansmith/KCP/Ideas.md

 Mixing up how automatic resource generation is done Something to do with Ticon shards?
 Practical logistics 2 forging hammer as earlygame plate presser?
-Botantia as the earlygame power source?
+Botantia as the earlygame power source?.